satellite-image-deep-learning/model-training-and-deployment/README.md

 * If model performance in unsatisfactory, try to increase your dataset size before switching to exotic model architectures
 * In training, whenever possible increase the batch size, as small batch sizes produce poor normalization statistics
 * The vast majority of the literature uses supervised learning with the requirement for large volumes of annotated data, which is a bottleneck to development and deployment.
 We are just starting to see self-supervised approaches applied to remote sensing data
-* [4-ways-to-improve-class-imbalance](https://towardsdatascience.com/4-ways-to-improve-class-imbalance-for-image-data-9adec8f390f1) discusses the pros and cons of several rebalancing techniques, applied to an aerial dataset.
-Reason to read: models can reach an accuracy ceiling where majority classes are easily predicted but minority classes poorly predicted.
-Overall model accuracy may not improve until steps are taken to account for class imbalance.
 * For general guidance on dataset size see [this issue](https://github.com/ultralytics/yolov5/issues/3306)
 * Read [A Recipe for Training Neural Networks](http://karpathy.github.io/2019/04/25/recipe/) by Andrej Karpathy
 * [Seven steps towards a satellite imagery dataset](https://omdena.com/blog/satellite-imagery-dataset/)